Notes on the data: Aboriginal premature mortality by sex

 Detail of analysis: Average annual indirectly age-standardised rate per 100,000 Aboriginal male population (aged 0 to 54, 0 to 64 and 0 to 74 years); and/or indirectly age-standardised ratio, based on the Australian standard

-Source: Data compiled by PHIDU from deaths data based on the 2016 to 2020 Cause of Death Unit Record Files supplied by the Australian Coordinating Registry and the Victorian Department of Justice, on behalf of the Registries of Births, Deaths and Marriages and the National Coronial Information System.
-The population is the proportional estimated resident population (erp), developed by PHIDU, 2016 to 2020 average: click here for more details.
+Source: Data compiled by PHIDU from deaths data based on the 2018 to 2022 Cause of Death Unit Record Files supplied by the Australian Coordinating Registry and the Victorian Department of Justice, on behalf of the Registries of Births, Deaths and Marriages and the National Coronial Information System.
+ABS estimated resident population (produced as a consultancy for PHIDU), 30 June 2021.

 © PHIDU, Torrens University Australia This content is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Australia licence.